 - 1) Textbook Exercises: There will be ten (10) textbook exercise assignments that are due on the day that each chapter will be discussed.
-Specifics of each assignment will be provided, but will normally involve responding to questions that require self-reflection, skill review, and application to your current practicum placement.
-You are expected to hand in completed assignments at the beginning of each class, as well as share portions of their responses during class.
+Specifics of each assignment will be provided, but will normally involve responding to questions that require self-reflection, skill review, and/or application to your current practicum placement.
+You will be asked to share portions of your responses during class, and hand in completed assignments at the conclusion of each class.
 Each assignment will be worth 5% of the final grade (10 X 5% = 50%). - 2) Supervisor Evaluation: Site supervisors will be asked to complete a comprehensive evaluation of your practicum performance.
 Areas to be evaluated include basic work effectiveness (e.g., time use, reliability), ethical awareness and conduct (e.g., sensitivity, consultation), knowledge and learning (e.g., of clients, role and purpose of professional setting), response to supervision (e.g., seeking and receiving feedback), interactions with clients and co-workers (e.g., rapport-building, communication), and productivity (e.g., record keeping, report writing).
-Supervisor evaluations will be handed out three weeks prior to the end of term and are due on April 17, 2006.
+Supervisor evaluations will be handed out three weeks prior to the end of term and are due on April 16, 2007.
 The supervisor evaluation will be worth 35% of the final grade. - 3) Self-Evaluation: All students will complete a comprehensive self-evaluation related to the areas indicated above (i.e., supervisor evaluation).
 You will also be required to completed a brief (5-6 pages) reflection paper as it pertains to your practicum experience.
 The focus of the paper should be to articulate any ethical, legal, and/or professional issues that were notable during your practicum.
-Chapters 3 through 8 will be useful in organizing your reflections for this assignment.
-This self-evaluation and reflection paper is due on April 17, 2006, and is worth 15% of your final grade.
+Chapters 4 through 9 will be useful in organizing your reflections for this assignment.
+This self-evaluation and reflection paper is due on April 16, 2007, and is worth 15% of your final grade.